 speaker

 Karen

 Yeah, great question.
-Let me call out some of the one-off items and how we think about what happened in 2024 and how that would translate or might translate into 2025.
-Also, I would say we would really encourage everyone to look at the incremental margins on a full-year basis.
-There can be a fair amount of noise or distortion in an individual quarter.
-Again, due to one-off items and timing of revenues versus expenses and we plan our business on a longer-term horizon in just a quarter.
-So a couple of things to call out from one time, things that influence even a one-year look.
+Let me call out some of the one-off items and how we think about what happened in 2024 and then how that would translate or might translate in 2025.
+So first for, and also I would say we would really encourage everyone to look at the incremental margins on a full year basis.
+There can be a fair amount of noise or distortion in an individual quarter, again, due to one-off items and just timing of revenues versus expenses, and we plan our business on a longer-term horizon than just the quarter.
+So a couple of things to call out from one time, things that influenced even a one-year look.
 Within markets advisory, we had a higher than average incremental margin in that business.
 We did take the benefit in the year of a lot of cost-out actions and cost discipline that really materialized in that business.
-So that coupled with strong growth really drove exceptionally high incremental margins in markets advisory and we expect that to moderate to something closer to what we've experienced historically.
-Within capital markets, the one-time item there to call out in 2024 was really around the expenses associated with the Fannie Mae loan repurchase which then depressed the incremental margins a bit below the historical range that we've experienced.
-Within work dynamics, there we had a couple of items over the course of the year that impacted the incremental margins.
-One was the item I called out in the fourth quarter which was -over-year changes in the actuary of benefit associated with the U.S. medical self-insurance.
-It was about $13 million -over-year difference.
-Last quarter we talked about $10 million gross receipts tax impacts.
-There were a couple of things in work dynamics in 2024 that brought it down a bit.
-So there were a number of things moving around.
-There always will be some level of one-time items but that hopefully will help provide more context for how we think about where we came out in 2024 relative to historical averages.
-We are constantly evaluating those incremental margins and trying to find the balance of making sure we're continuing to invest for future growth.
-It's really important that we're continuing to invest in our platform so that as we go forward we can generate the same strong growth momentum across these business lines that we've experienced in the year.
+So that, coupled with strong growth, really drove exceptionally high incremental margins in markets advisory.
+We expect that to moderate to something closer to what we've experienced historically.
+Within capital markets, the kind of one-time item there to call out in 2024 was really around the expenses associated with the Fannie Mae loan repurchase, which then depressed the incremental margins a bit below the historical range that we've experienced.
+Within work dynamics, there we had a couple of items over the course of the year that impacted the incremental margins One was the item I called out in the fourth quarter, which was year-over-year changes in the actuarial benefit associated with our U.S. medical self-insurance.
+It was about $13 million year-over-year difference.
+And then last quarter, we talked about $10 million gross receipts tax impacts.
+There were a couple of things in WorkDynamics in 2024 that brought it down a bit.
+There were a number of things moving around.
+There always will be some level of one-time items, but that hopefully will help provide some more context for how we think about where we came out in 2024 relative to our historical averages.
+And we are constantly evaluating those incremental margins and trying to find the right balance of making sure we're continuing to invest for future growth.
+It's really important that we're continuing to invest in our platform. so that as we go forward, we can generate the same strong growth momentum across these business lines that we've experienced in the year.

+speaker